rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

 permalink: networking-fundamentals/
 audit_date:
 title: Networking Fundamentals
-type: article
+type: whitepaper
 created_date: '2017-01-13'
 created_by: Alan Hicks
-last_modified_date: '2017-03-13'
+last_modified_date: '2017-05-12'
-last_modified_by: Alan Hicks
+last_modified_by: Stephanie Fillmon
-product: undefined
+product: Cloud Overview
-product_url: undefined
+product_url: cloud-overview
 ---

 ### Overview

 Many technical people have only a rudimentary grasp of networking fundamentals.
 How does subnetting work?
 How are routing decisions made?
 What does the MAC address actually do?
 While most are familiar with these things, they lack a real grasp of what they do and how they interact.
 Hopefully this article should shore up your understanding of the entire TCP/IP suite.

-#### Terms / jargon
+#### Key terms

 Before we dig into the details, it's important that we review and define a few terms that you may not have previously learned.

-**node (n.) -** Any single device on a network.
+- **node (n.)** - Any single device on a network.
 A node can be a computer, a network-enabled printer, a router, a managed switch, or something else.

-**bit bucket (n.) -** That place where discarded bits are thrown.
+- **bit bucket (n.)** - That place where discarded bits are thrown.

-**copper (n.) -** For purposes of this document, we are only talking about Cat-5 and similar networking cables that send a signal down pairs of copper wires.
-Many other methods of transmitting data are possible, including fiber-opics, radio waves, even pidgeons (for very low bandwidth purposes only of course)!
+- **copper (n.)** - For purposes of this document, we are only talking about Cat-5 and similar networking cables that send a signal down pairs of copper wires.
+Many other methods of transmitting data are possible, including fiber-optics, radio waves, even pigeons (for very low bandwidth purposes only of course).
 Cat-5 and it's derivatives are the most common physical media for transmitting data however, so canonically, copper means Cat-5 and similar cables.

-**TTL (n.) -** Time to Live.
+- **TTL (n.)** Time to Live.
 In networking, this often isn't in seconds, but rather in nodes to traverse before dying.

-**canonnical (adj.) -** The usual way.
+- **canonical (adj.)** - The usual way.

 #### Binary arithmetic

 In later portions of this document, we're going to discuss binary numbers a good deal, so it's important to have a strong grasp on them before proceeding.
 As you probably already know, computers deal exclusively with 1s and 0s.
-There is no number "2" in a computer, nor a number "3".
+There is no number 2 in a computer, nor a number 3.
 Every number, every letter, every pixel, every process is expressed as a string of seemingly random 1s and 0s.
 How we determine what a particular string of 1s and 0s means is what this section is all about.

 To demonstrate, look at your hand - five fingers.
-You may think it's possible to count up to five on your hand, but if you think of your fingers as individual bits that can be turned on and off (as a computer would), you'll realize you can count all the way to 31.
-If a finger is "down", that finger is a "0".
-If it is up it becomes a "1".
+You might think it's possible to count up to only five on your hand, but if you think of your fingers as individual bits that can be turned on and off (as a computer would), you'll realize you can count all the way to 31.
+If a finger is down, that finger is a 0.
+If it is up it becomes a 1.

     Decimal      Binary
     0            00000